hailuu684/ComputerVisionHomeWork/README.md

  Luu Tung Hai and Abdul Rehman Shah implemented Ransac algorithm.

- Ahmed implemented HSV color system.
-Only can extract the road with a number of trials using a track bar.
+ Ahmed suggeseted HSV color system.
+Only can extract the road with a number of trials using a track bar, but it is not really an algorithm to estimate the freespace automatically, so we did not use it in the final version.

  Documentations: Pissolati